cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 $ rails generate devise:install
 ```

-You'll see some output from the Devise generator that mentions the views and
+You'll see some output from the Devise generator that mentions some changes to the views and
 routes.
 To keep things simple, I'll be skipping the User views and routes to
 keep things focused on Action Mailbox.

-Since we'll be sending outbound emails to the sender to update them on the
+Since we'll be sending _outbound_ emails to the sender to update them on the
-status on the import, we do need to add one of the suggested changes from
+status on the import, we need to add one of the suggested changes from
 Devise.

 Open the `config/environments/development.rb` file and add the following line